temporalio/documentation/docs/concepts/what-is-a-schedule.md

 The Scheduled Workflows feature is available in Temporal Server version 1.18.

 Internally, a Schedule is implemented as a Workflow.
-If you're using Advanced Visibility (Elasticsearch), these workflows will be hidden from normal views.
+If you're using Advanced Visibility (Elasticsearch), these Workflow Executions are hidden from normal views.
-If you're using Standard Visibility, they will be visible, though there's no need to interact with them directly.
+If you're using Standard Visibility, they are visible, though there's no need to interact with them directly.

 :::

 Native support for Schedules in language SDKs is coming soon.
 For now, `tctl` and the web UI are the main interfaces to Schedules.
-For advanced use, you can also use the gRPC API by getting a `WorkflowServiceClient` from the SDK and calling `CreateSchedule`, etc.
+For advanced use, you can also use the gRPC API by getting a `WorkflowServiceClient` object from the SDK and calling methods such as `CreateSchedule`.